build-on-aws/content/tutorials/application-integration-patterns/01-request-response-with-api-gateway/index.md

 Now that the API has been set up, let's create a simple AWS Lambda function.

-## Step 3 - Create a Lambda function
+## Step 3 - Create a Lambda Function

 ### 3.1 Write the Lambda function source code